Skip to content

 Validate your input structure

-Before running ingest, confirm your camera folders match the expected structure in Input Structure.
+For COSM sources, confirm your camera folders match the expected structure in Input Structure.

 Run ingest